-Name Function Description Push-Get function The Push-Get function allows the user to push the image on his monitor to the display of another workplace or a large-screen projection or to get it from there. page 214 IP-Control-API The IP-Control-API enables text-based XML control of a KVM matrix system over the network.
+Name Function Description Push-Get function The Push-Get function allows the user to push the image on his monitor to the display of another workplace or a large-screen projection or to get it from there. page 218 IP-Control-API The IP-Control-API enables text-based XML control of a KVM matrix system over the network.
 It offers developers/administrators the ability to create custom applications for control, send switching commands and retrieve selective information on switching states and computer status.
-Thanks to easy integration into existing systems, including those from third-party manufacturers, the API offers a flexible and expandable solution that goes beyond the standard functions of the KVM matrix system and enables seamless integration into IT infrastructures from various providers. page 218 Scripting function With the scripting function, as part of the IP Control API, you can create, manage and execute scripts.
+Thanks to easy integration into existing systems, including those from third-party manufacturers, the API offers a flexible and expandable solution that goes beyond the standard functions of the KVM matrix system and enables seamless integration into IT infrastructures from various providers. page 222 Scripting function With the scripting function, as part of the IP Control API, you can create, manage and execute scripts.
 A script is an XML document that contains one or more commands that are executed by the matrix switch.
 This allows you to automate scenarios such as changing the switching status of individual workplaces, several workplaces or the entire system.
-HTTP requests can also be used to control external devices. page 221 EasyControl tool You can use the EasyControl tool integrated in the web application to connect a console module to a specific computer module or to execute an existing script or script group. page 275
+HTTP requests can also be used to control external devices. page 225 EasyControl tool You can use the EasyControl tool integrated in the web application to connect a console module to a specific computer module or to execute an existing script or script group. page 288

-Name Function Description Tradeswitch function The TradeSwitch-Function (TS function) optimizes the operation of workplaces that, through multiple console modules, are responsible for the simultaneous monitoring or control of multiple computers.
-Instead of assigning a separate keyboard and mouse to each console module, the TradeSwitch-Function provides a central keyboard and mouse for controlling the entire workplace.
-The user can switch these two input devices to any console module using a hotkey. page 234 CrossDisplay-Switching function With CrossDisplay-Switching (CDS) as part of the TradeSwitch function, user-friendly switching via mouse movement is enabled.
+Name Function Description TradeSwitch function The TradeSwitch-Function (TS function) optimizes the operation of workplaces that, through multiple console modules, are responsible for the simultaneous monitoring or control of multiple computers.
+Instead of assigning a separate keyboard and mouse to each console module, the TradeSwitch-Function provides a central keyboard and mouse for controlling the entire workplace. page 238 CrossDisplay-Switching function The user can switch these two input devices to any console module using a hotkey.
+With CrossDisplay-Switching (CDS) as part of the TradeSwitch function, user-friendly switching via mouse movement is enabled.
 The mouse behaves as if on a "virtual desktop" and can be seamlessly moved across the connected monitors.
-When the mouse pointer moves from one monitor to another, the keyboard-mouse focus is automatically redirected to another module, thus switching to a different computer. page 241 FreeSeating function With the FreeSeating function, as part of the TS-Function, the user's personal work environment is automatically restored at any workplace within the group - including the last connected sources.
+When the mouse pointer moves from one monitor to another, the keyboard-mouse focus is automatically redirected to another module, thus switching to a different computer. page 245 FreeSeating function With the FreeSeating function, as part of the TS-Function, the user's personal work environment is automatically restored at any workplace within the group - including the last connected sources.
 The simplified login process optimizes workflows and increases productivity: The login credentials only need to be entered once to log into all console modules of the group and switch to the most recently used sources.
-Similarly, a single logout is sufficient to log out the entire group. page 139
+Similarly, a single logout is sufficient to log out the entire group. page 143 MatrixGuard function The MatrixGuard function allows any matrix switch within the MatrixGuard system to take over the role of the database leader if the original database leader fails or becomes inaccessible.
+This transition is performed automatically according to predefined rules.
+The participants in the MatrixGuard connect to the new leader, and the system resumes operation automatically.
+The full operation of the remaining components is ensured.
+Manual intervention is not required. page 272